pve1/alphabetical-asdf/README.md

 # Alphabetical Asdf

+Gone are the days of having to edit your asd file every time you want to add a new file to that quick little utility you're making.

+This library defines an ASDF system class that lets the source tree itself determine the load order.
+No longer do you need to worry about keeping the asd file synchronized with the source files.
+You can move files around, add new files, rename or delete files without ever having to touch the asd file.

-This file defines an ASDF system class ALPHABETICAL-ASDF:SYSTEM that automatically loads source files and directories (modules) in alphabetical order.
-Please see the file `alphabetical-asdf.lisp` for a more detailed explanation.
+Please see the file `alphabetical-asdf.lisp` for more information.